-In SPF implementations that also produce a list of links and nodes traversed on the shortest path(s) from a given root to others, to determine whether a PQ-node provides node-protection for a given destination or not, the list of nodes computed from forward SPF run on the PQ-node, for the given destination, should be inspected.
+In SPF implementations that also produce a list of links and nodes traversed on the shortest path(s) from a given root to others, the inequality in Figure 6 above need not be evaluated.
+Instead, to determine whether a PQ-node provides node-protection for a given destination or not, the list of nodes computed from forward SPF run on the PQ-node, for the given destination, SHOULD be inspected.
 In case the list contains the primary nexthop node, the PQ-node does not provide node-protection.
-Else, the PO-node quarantees nodeprotecting alternate for the given destination.
+Else, the PQ-node guarantees nodeprotecting alternate for the given destination.
 Below is an illustration of the mechanism with candidate node-protecting PQ-node R2 in the topology in Figure 2.